Driving Guide

 One basic rule in the road survival hierarchy in most of the countries in Asia is that the bigger your vehicle is, the more priority you get.
 The right of way is dependent on the size of the vehicle.
 Who is the king of the road and who has the right of way?
 The order of the right of way of vehicles is from trucks, buses, vans, cars, motorbikes, scooters, bicycles, and lastly, the pedestrian.
 But don’t assume that having a larger vehicle will grant you more favor.

 Driving a scooter or motorbike in Vietnam is possible for tourists.
-Provided that foreigners in Vietnam are carrying an International Driving License or Permit, they can drive around the country.
+Can foreigners drive in Vietnam?
+Yes, provided that foreigners in Vietnam are carrying an International Driving License or Permit, they can drive around the country.
 This means that even a UK driving license in Vietnam is valid, as long as there is a presence of an IDP along with a valid native driver’s license.

 Driving Side